Michal-Sta/MyDoctor/README.md

 ## Technological Assumptions:
 -   Utilization of .NET 8 for backend development.
--   Implementation of React/Angular for frontend development.
+-   Implementation of React for frontend development.
 -   Integration of RabbitMQ/Kafka for messaging.
 -   Adoption of MongoDB for database storage, with potential consideration of Azure services.